Automata

 Dansend paar

-Dancing Couple, automaton with cylinder movement - approx. 1880
+Dancing Couple - approx. 1880

 In the late 16th century and early 17th century, the German city of Augsburg was the centre of European clockmaking.
 For the Habsburg monarchs among others, special centrepieces were supplied in addition to clocks.
 From mechanical carriages with moving figures to miniature ships that move across the table firing cannons.
 Museum Speelklok produced a working model of such a ship with the same firing action, including music, moving figures and a thunderous cannon shot produced using real gunpowder.
 Demonstrating this working model even required a firearms licence!